 Keep jars to use for quick pickling.
 We’re always looking for jars to keep on hand for pantry and food storage.
 Look out for larger jars that you can remove the label from and save to use for picking vegetables later (try our simple method for removing labels using natural ingredients).

-Check out our other simple pickled vegetable recipes:
+Want to pickled more fruit?
+Check out our other pickled fruit recipes:

 Quick Pickled Grapes